Medard-1/Wed_26601_Medard_plsql_FinalProject/README.md

 ## Phase III project: **"E-Commerce Logistics Optimization: A Smart Inventory & Delivery System"**! 🎯

-In this phase, we build a **logical data model** to support efficient operations, aligned with our business process model from Phase II.
+In this phase, I'll build a **logical data model** to support efficient operations.

 ---

 ## 🧱 1.
 Entity-Relationship (ER) Model

-Here are the core entities in our system, with attributes and relationships:
+Here are the core entities in my system, with attributes and relationships:

 ### 👤 Customers
 - `CustomerID` (PK)